amancrackpot/DL-Image-Classification-on-Covid-Chest-X-ray-Scan-/README.md

 # Image-Classification-on-Covid-Chest-X-ray-Scan
-#### The goal of this system is to identify from a chest X-ray scan image the presence of the following :
+#### The goal of this system is to classify a chest X-ray scan(image) as one of the following :
-- Normal
+- Normal - This means lungs are healthy
-- Covid
+- Covid - This means lungs show presence of covid
-- Viral Pneumonia
+- Viral Pneumonia - This means lungs show presence of viral-pneumonia

 ### Simple Web App available at: https://xray-scan-classifier.onrender.com/
 ![demoapp](https://github.com/amancrackpot/ImageClassification_Covid_X_Ray_Scans/blob/main/Results/webap1p.gif)